 Plus of course, daily help and suggestions of what to do and see from Richard.

 Option: to add a 2 night visit to the historic hill station of Pyin Oo Lwin with its wonderful old colonial mansions, and botanical gardens.
-US$350pp twin share inc transport, hotel with breakfast and a classic dinner, tour of the town ''horse and carriage'' and entry to the gardens.
+US$430pp "own room" inc transport, hotel with breakfast and a classic dinner, tour of the town ''horse and carriage'' and entry to the gardens.
 Included transfer back to Mandalay airport.
-A lovely way to start the Burma adventure if you have the time.
+A lovely way to finish the Burma adventure if you have the time.

 Compare our prices and I guarantee you will not find better value for what's on offer and the standard of hotels we use.